AI workflow automation across Gmail, Slack, Jira, Teams, and your business tools, with human approval

 Create a Jira issue from chat context

-Summarize the relevant conversation, source documents, and acceptance criteria, then prepare a Jira issue for approval before it is created.
+Summarise the relevant conversation, source documents, and acceptance criteria, then prepare a Jira issue for approval before it is created.

 Post an approved channel update